Social Inhibition (Definition + Examples)

 Social inhibition is not social anxiety disorder (SAD).
 People with social anxiety disorder are more likely to display high social inhibition, but social inhibition is not the only symptom of social anxiety disorder.
 As you just learned, power dynamics and other situational factors may influence whether or not you inhibit certain social behaviors.
 Being nervous or shy in front of Bill Gates or a celebrity does not mean you have social anxiety disorder, for example.

 Psychologists are interested, however, in the link between social inhibition as a child and social anxiety disorder as an adult.
-If we can pinpoint the behaviors that indicate the likelihood of developing social anxiety disorder, maybe we can offer treatments and interventions sooner and slow the development of this disorder.
+If we can pinpoint the behaviors that indicate the likelihood of developing social anxiety disorder, we can offer treatments and interventions sooner and slow the development of this disorder.
 Again, there is much to learn about how these behaviors, inhibitions, and disorders work!